 Answering choice and yes-no questions between 1-2 years of age

 Answering "wh" questions between 2-3 years of age (at this age: 'what' and 'where' questions)

 Note: vocabulary related to numbers, colours and letters comes after other vocabulary has developed related to common objects (e.g., food, clothing), action words, people in their life, location words (e.g., up, in), etc

 A comprehensive assessment by a speech-language pathologist helps to determine your child's skills in many areas of language as well as foundational skills that come even before a child is using words.
 This profile then helps to provide individualized intervention to help support your individual child!

 Do you have questions or concerns about your child's language?
-I am always happy to chat via phone or email to answer any of your questions or to book an initial assessment for your child.
-Find my contact information here.
+We are always happy to chat via phone or email to answer any of your questions or to book an initial assessment for your child.
+Find contact information here.